-When craving the solace of the outdoors, with enough room to breathe and keep a social distance, the Driftless has much to offer.
+When craving the solace of the outdoors, with enough room to breathe and keep a social distance, the Driftless has much to offer when searching out food and farming.
 Be sure to check ahead to see if offered services are available and if events are ongoing.

 Look forward to your future vacation in Southwest Wisconsin and learn what the Driftless is all about.
 Click to order a map and start the daydream.

 Click to order or download a map and start the daydream.

 This Driftless organic farm is known for their tomatoes.
 You can browse through their selection of organic produce on their website and make selections for pick up at the farm.
 Or you can find their goods at the Viroqua Farmers Market or the La Crosse Cameron Park Farmers Market.
 Not only do they have produce, but Deep Rooted also provides fresh cut flowers and veggie and herb seedlings.

 Where to begin?
 This farm has an annual event during Labor Day Weekend, The Tasty Tomato Festival.
 They also hold the occasional workshop.
 Be sure to check the website to see what events are happening.